jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 *image source*: `ekatsevi.github.io <https://ekatsevi.github.io/statistical-computing/hpc-basics.html#:~:text=Login%20nodes%20are%20like%20a,the%20workhorses%20of%20the%20HPC>`_

-**It is important to avoid running tasks on the login nodes**, because this is where users will be waiting to queue their tasks.
-By running tasks on these login nodes, you’ll be taking a lot of computational resources away from users who are logging onto the system, and can affect the amount of time they will be waiting in the queue.
+**It is important to avoid running tasks on the login nodes** because login nodes are shared between multiple users.
+If you run tasks on login nodes, you will degrade the ability of the node to handle other users logging onto the system, and can affect the amount of time they will be waiting in the queue.

-Each system has different kinds of nodes with different specifications for each, so if you want to understand how to fully utilize each system, you can find their documentation `here <https://tacc.utexas.edu/systems/all/>`__.
+Each system has different kinds of nodes with different specifications for each, you can find their documentation `here <https://tacc.utexas.edu/systems/all/>`__.

 Requesting a Specific Node (GPU, CPU, etc.)
 -------------------------------------------

 **Why request a specific kind of node?**
 Many TACC systems have both CPU-only nodes and CPU+GPU nodes available to use.
 The GPU nodes tend to be in higher demand and therefore the queue times for getting access to a node are longer.
-Therefore, if your code does not need a GPU, you will wait less time for your job to start if you request a CPU-only node.
+If your code does not need a GPU, you will wait less time for your job to start if you request a CPU-only node.

-Through the TACC Analysis Portal (TAP)
+Connect using Jupyter Notebooks with the TACC Analysis Portal (TAP)
 --------------------------------------
 There are multiple ways to request a node on the TACC systems.
 The easiest method of doing so would be from the tacc analysis portal if you are using Frontera, Stampede3, Lone Star 6, or Vista: https://tap.tacc.utexas.edu/